Zyon Pullin: Professional career

-Sioux Falls Skyforce (2024–2025)

 After going undrafted in the 2024 NBA draft, Pullin signed a two-way contract with the Miami Heat on July 1, 2024.
 However, he was waived on July 25 and signed an Exhibit 10 contract on August 5, being later waived on October 19.
 On October 28, he joined the Sioux Falls Skyforce.

-Memphis Grizzlies / Hustle (2025)

 On January 10, 2025, Pullin signed a two-way contract with the Memphis Grizzlies.
 Pullin played three games for the Grizzlies, scoring no points.
 In eleven G League games for the Memphis Hustle, Pullin averaged 18.8 points per game.

-Iowa Wolves (2025–present)
+Pullin was waived by the Grizzlies on November 20, following the signing of PJ Hall.

-On November 6, 2025, Pullin was named to the Iowa Wolves opening night roster.
+On November 6, 2025, Pullin was named to the Iowa Wolves' opening night roster.
+On March 2, 2026, Pullin signed a two-way contract with the Minnesota Timberwolves.